cbuchner1/ccminer/README.txt

                           pluck       use to mine Supcoin
                           quark       use to mine Quarkcoin
                           qubit       use to mine Qubit
-                          scrypt      use to mine Scrypt
+                          scrypt      use to mine Scrypt coins
+                          scrypt:N    use to mine Scrypt-N (:10 for 2048 iterations)
-                          s3          use to mine 1coin
+                          scrypt-jane use to mine Chacha coins like Cache and Ultracoin s3          use to mine 1coin
                           skein       use to mine Skeincoin
                           skein2      use to mine Woodcoin